 Eventually, as crabs continue to create burrows that kill the underground roots and rhizomes of the marsh grass and seawater enters these burrows daily, large portions of the bank begin to erode.
 With time sloughing occurs onto the flats.
 Erosion of this type poses a major problem to adjacent landowners and municipal planners.

 Recently DEI concluded the largest intertidal research project ever conducted in the history of the state of Maine to investigate the soft-shell clam decline in Casco Bay.
 Our research found that predation, by green crabs and other predators, is the cause of the soft-shell clam decline.
 Our four-year investigation yielded many discoveries about green crabs.
-Click here to read more: 2013-2017 Green Crab Research.
+Read more here: 2013-2017 Green Crab Research.